amazon-archives/aws-mobile-appsync-events-starter-react/README.md

 1. Navigate to the AWS AppSync console using the URL: http://console.aws.amazon.com/appsync/home

-2. Click on `Create API` and select the `Sample Schema` option.
+2. Click on `Create API` and select the `Event App` option.
 Enter a API name of your choice.
 Click `Create`.

 ## React Setup